croningp/molnca/README.md

 <!-- Experiments -->
 ## Experiments

-Each in the manuscript presented experiments is captured in a jupyter notebook with all instructions to recreate each of them.
+Each experiment can be recreated in a jupyter notebook:

 ```
 │